What is the cancellation policy?

 1st, 2nd, 3rd Place Relay Teams

-There are no awards for the kids race.
-Kids will receive finisher medals.
+There are no awards for the kids race U14.
+Kids U14 will receive finisher medals.

 What do I get in my race package?

-You will receive a XTERRA Whistler swim cap (must be worn for the race), timing chip, race bib (with safety pins), a XTERRA Whistler Tee Shirt, and some other goodies.
+You will receive a XTERRA Whistler swim cap (must be worn for the race), timing chip, race bib (with safety pins), a bike plate (must be attached to bike) XTERRA Whistler swag (TBD), and some other goodies.
 For information on where and when to collect your race package, please see the Race Info page.